Explosion-Scratch/gitty/README.md

 <center>😸 <i>Backup all your git repos with a single command!</i></center><br><br>

-Gitty is a command-line tool that helps you backup all your git repositories from GitHub, GitLab, Bitbucket or any other git hosting service.
+Gitty is a command-line tool that helps you backup all your git repositories from GitHub.
 It has lots of options, and is fully interactive!

 ## Installation